A well-known Italian chef and television presenter has described vegans as a "sect", declaring "I would kill them all."

 Mr Vissani is by no means the first celebrity chef to be rude about vegans and vegetarians.

-Anthony Bourdain, the American chef who wrote Kitchen Confidential and A Cook's Tour before forging a career as a TV celebrity, wrote in one of his books:
+who wrote Kitchen Confidential and A Cook's Tour before forging a career as a TV celebrity, wrote in one of his books:

 "Vegetarians, and their Hezbollah-like splinter-faction, the vegans, are a persistent irritant to any chef worth a damn.